App settings reference for Azure Functions

 In this article, example connection string values are truncated for readability.

-Because Azure Functions leverages the Azure App Service platform for hosting, you might find some settings relevant to your function app hosting documented in Environment variables and app settings in Azure App Service.
+Because Azure Functions uses the Azure App Service platform for hosting, you might find some settings relevant to your function app hosting documented in Environment variables and app settings in Azure App Service.

 App setting considerations